ALL Metrics

 Results

-Table 1 shows that there are significant differences in age, employment status, and HbA1c values between patients who have had diabetes for less than 5 years and those who have had it for at least 5 years.
-The patients with a diabetic duration of at least 5 years were older and had lower HbA1c levels than patients with a diabetic duration of less than 5 years.
+Table 1 shows that there are significant differences in age, working status, medication, and HbA1c levels between patients who have had diabetes for less than 5 years and those who have had it for at least 5 years.
 The BDNF level of patients with a diabetic duration of at least 5 years was lower than that of patients with a diabetic duration of less than 5 years; however, the difference in BDNF level was not significant.

 Table 1.
 Characteristics of the participants.